srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

 - Improved performance for calculating light areas
-- Avoid unnecessary sorting to improve physics performance
+- Significant performance improvement of physics
 - Time used for calculating Archetype hashes reduced by 25%

 ### 📦 Dependency updates